The Challenges of Remote Work

 Transcript

 Kimberly (00:00): Welcome to REWORK, a podcast by 37signals about the better way to work and run your business.
 I’m your host, Kimberly Rhodes, co-founders of 37signals.
-Jason Fried and David Heinermeier Hansson have been talking about the benefits of working remotely for decades.
+Jason Fried and David Heinemeier Hansson have been talking about the benefits of working remotely for decades.
 They even wrote a book about it in 2013 called “Remote: Office not Required.”
 With more than 20 years heading up a remote company, they certainly are experts, but there are still some challenges that they continue to work through, and David and Jason are here on the podcast to talk about them.
 Before we do that, guys, I know, let me just clarify, even though there’s some challenges, you two are still a hundred percent on Team Remote, correct?

 Jason (00:36): Yeah, yeah.
 We’re remote.
 We’re very remote.
 We’re as remote as we’ve ever been actually.
 We almost, we’ve almost historically always had an office, kind of, either a sublet or a space or something, but now we have nothing, so we are all in.